Rated: E · Fiction · Action/Adventure · #2204045

 1600 hours - Bridge:

-Captain Foxwell looked quickly around the bridge, confirming all stations were occupied.
+Foxwell looked quickly around the bridge, confirming all stations were occupied.
 The Stargazer’s crew had been briefed by the department heads regarding their new mission.
-“Beta - status report,” he requested.
+“Beta -- status report,” he requested.

 Beta swiveled her chair in Foxwell’s direction.
 “All departments report ready for departure, Captain.
-Docking crew reports the Constellation and Stargazer have successfully separated to a distance of five thousand kilometers.
+Docking crews report the Constellation and Stargazer have successfully separated to a distance of five thousand kilometers.
 Docking port secured.”

 Xuriya turned in Foxwell’s direction.
 “Sir, personal message received from Captain Mayberry of the Constellation.”

 “Aye sir.
-Per Captain Mayberry: "'Apologies offered for my unavailability to spend time with a deserving friend while docked.
+Per Captain Mayberry: "'Apologies extended for not visiting a deserving friend while docked.
 As you’re aware, time constraints would not allow for visitation.
-Wishing you and the crew of the Stargazer, ‘Calm winds and following seas.’”
+Wishing you and the crew of the Stargazer, ‘Calm winds and Following Seas.’”
+End of message.

-Captain Foxwell chuckled.
+Foxwell chuckled.
 “Captain Mayberry and I attended the academy together,” he replied out loud.
-“He was a good friend - still is,” he continued with a smile, electing not to elaborate.
+“He's a good friend,” he continued with a smile, electing not to elaborate.
 "Send a reply: Class of 88 Alumnus - catch you at the next reunion.
-Best regards, Captain Foxwell."
+Best regards, Jon Foxwell."

 “Aye sir,” Xuriya acknowledged.

-The bridge crew, grinned.
-Beta furrowed her eyebrows, then resumed monitoring the sensors at her station.
+The bridge crew smiled.
+Beta furrowed her eyebrows, swiveled her chair again and resumed monitoring the sensors at her station.

-Captain Foxwell issued orders to break orbit.
+Foxwell issued orders to break orbit.
 “Helmsman, navigator, prepare to take us out of orbit.
-Set a course for Luyten b, light factor 1.5.”
+Set a course for Luyten b, light factor 2.”

 “Acknowledged Captain,” the Navigator replied.
 “New course heading 014 mark 17, entered and ready to execute.”

-“Aye sir, ahead light factor 1.5,” the helmsman replied, the Stargazer immediately accelerating to five times the speed of light.
+“Aye sir, ahead light factor 2,” the helmsman replied, the Stargazer immediately accelerating to ten times the speed of light.

 Foxwell stood up from his Captain’s chair and walked toward the main viewing screen, then glanced at his Navigator.
 “Confirm time of arrival to Luyten b, ensign.”